 The need for more and more research into pancreatic cancer is greater now than ever before.
 The increasing number of cases and the presence of so many unknowns make it imperative for researchers to find out new ways of early detection and a more promising cure which could arrest the progress and rapid spread of the tumor.
 Steps must also be taken to educate people on what to do to prevent the disease from striking.
 The prognosis has got to improve to keep pancreatic cancer from reaching the second spot in the list of the most deadly cancers.
 This is exactly what organizations such as the Pancreatic Cancer Action Network are working towards.

 The input of doctors is vital for advanced research.
 The oncologist’s full focus on the condition of the patient is vital.
-Helping them would be oncology transcription services.

-Accurate transcription services can ensure precise recording of the symptoms, the diagnosis and the treatments.
 Reliable medical coding services would ensure that doctors receive full payment for their services.
 It is important that a supporting cast is there to provide services so that oncologists and other medical professionals can focus on their work and contribute more to observation and research.